Linuxfabrik/monitoring-plugins/check-plugins/mysql-index-health/README.md

 * WARN if the unused- or redundant-index count crosses `--warning-unused` / `--warning-redundant` (default: any > 0).
 * No CRIT path: index housekeeping is never a wake-up-at-night finding.
 * UNKNOWN if `performance_schema = OFF` on the server (the views cannot be populated).
+* Indexes dropped by `--match` / `--ignore` never reach the thresholds, so a check filtered down to nothing reports OK.
 * `--always-ok` suppresses all alerts and always returns OK.